xxxxxa-hub/ICL/README.md

 ## Examples
 For a quick start, see the notebooks:
-- **Example1.ipynb**: Demonstrates a basic workflow with default settings.
+- **intro_to_datasets.ipynb**: Notebook demonstrating usage and workflows.Demonstrates a basic workflow with default settings.
 - **Example2.ipynb**: Shows advanced usage with multiple datasets and calibration methods.